amyhupe/amyhupe.co.uk/src/articles/2021-02-01-enabling-contribution-in-the-early-stages-of-the-babylon-design-system.md

 ---

-title: A case study on enabling contribution in the early stages of the Babylon Health design system
+title: Enabling contribution in the early stages of the Babylon Health design system
 date:   2021-02-01
 categories: design systems
 description: A case study explaining how we implemented a contribution model in the early stages of building the Babylon Health design system